moritzwassmer/APPRAS_e2e_imitation/README.md

 a certain guess would be that it would achieve better results on the task compared to the Spatiotemporal model.
 This comes from the fact that an LSTM uses a forget gate that enables it to filter what kind of features it should pass forward from earlier time-steps to the dense layers, while the spatiotemporal model provides all the feature from all the time steps to the dense layers."

+It is often normal to use the Nvidia CNN architecture for image input.

 ## Installation
 Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
 However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
 Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
 If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.